-CSU aims to admit to undergraduate courses any applicant it believes can undertake the course with a reasonable prospect of success.
+CSU aims to admit to courses any applicant it believes can undertake the course with a reasonable prospect of success.

 When determining your admission to a course at CSU, the University considers your previous studies and/or other attainments and experience.
 Many CSU courses use a range of selection criteria other than, or in combination with, your ATAR (or equivalent), particularly courses offered by distance education.